CST BLOG

 • AMPK is a master regulator of cellular energy and redox homeostasis that responds to diverse metabolic stress signals, including hypoxia, oxidative stress, and nutrient starvation, to stimulate the replenishment of cellular ATP supplies.

-• Both gain and loss of AMPK signaling can positively affect tumor cell growth and survival.
+• Both the gain and loss of AMPK signaling can promote tumor cell growth and survival.
 First, AMPK activation provides tumor cells with the ability to adapt to metabolic stress.
-Conversely, loss of AMPK signaling can enhance the effects of oncogenic drivers, namely the tumor suppressors found in the AMPK signaling network LKB1, TSC2, and P53, to promote cell growth, proliferation, and the reprogramming of cancer cell metabolism.
+Conversely, loss of AMPK signaling can enhance the effects of oncogenic drivers, namely the tumor suppressors found in the AMPK signaling network LKB1, TSC2, and P53, to enable cell growth, proliferation, and the reprogramming of cancer cell metabolism.

 • mTOR is a serine/threonine kinase present in two distinct intracellular signaling complexes (mTORC1 and mTORC2).
 In addition to responding to receptor tyrosine activation by numerous growth factors, mTOR is a major cellular nutrient sensor.